mia-platform/documentation/docs/marketplace/templates/template_create.md

 Each template, or the eventual service library from which depends, should expose health routes.
 These routes provide information on the health of the systems, and let to carry out debugging checks.
-Check out the [Microservices vademecum](../../guidelines/microservice_vademecum.md#health-routes) for details.
+Check out the [Microservices vademecum](../../guidelines/microservice_vademecum.md#health-routes) and [Kubenertes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for details.

 :::info
 For example, in all Node.js templates, health routes are exposed by [LC-39](https://github.com/mia-platform/lc39)
 :::

 :::caution
-Incorrect setting of health routes can cause an infinite restart loop of services which use the template.
-This happens because Mia-Platform, to ensure business continuity, try to restart services which appear down.
+Incorrect setting of health routes can cause disservices.
 :::

 ### Environment variables